 Aconcagua Provincial Park is a protected area in the Argentinean Andes, on the Chilean border.
-It is home to snow-capped Mount Aconcagua, South America’s tallest peak.
-With a summit elevation of 22,800 ft, Aconcagua is the highest mountain in both the Southern and Western Hemispheres.
+It is home to snow-capped Mount Aconcagua, South America’s tallest peak and the highest mountain in both the southern and western hemispheres.

-The mountain has a number of glaciers.
-The largest glacier is the Ventisquero Horcones Inferior at about 10 km (6.2 mi) long, which descends from the south face to about 3,600 m (11,800 ft) in altitude near the Confluencia camp.
+The mountain has several glaciers.
+The largest glacier is the Ventisquero Horcones Inferior, about 10 km (6.2 mi) long, which descends from the south face to about 3,600 m (11,800 ft) in altitude near the Confluencia camp.

-Two other large glacier systems are the Ventisquero de las Vacas Sur and Glaciar Este/Ventisquero Relinchos system at about 5 km (3 mi) long.
-The most well known is the northeastern or Polish Glacier, as it is a common route of ascent.
+Two other large glacier systems are the Ventisquero de las Vacas Sur and the Glaciar Este/Ventisquero Relinchos system, which is about 5 km (3 mi) long.
+The most well-known is the northeastern or Polish Glacier, as it is a standard ascent route.

 Aconcagua Provincial Park

 A trail leads from the park's entrance to Los Horcones Lagoon and the Durazno Ravine.
-Andean condors thrive in the high altitude.
-Nearby is the Puente del Inca, where an orange rock formation makes a natural bridge over Las Cuevas River.
+Andean condors thrive at high altitudes.
+Nearby is the Puente del Inca, where an orange rock formation makes a natural bridge over the Las Cuevas River.

 Some of the more visited attractions that draw tourists all year long, besides Mount Aconcagua, are Horcones Lagoon and Plaza de Mulas or Plaza Francia.

 Puente del Inca

 Puente del Inca ("The Inca Bridge") is a natural arch that forms a bridge over the Las Cuevas River, a tributary of the Mendoza River.
 The area is located between the two trailheads for climbing Aconcagua.